BUTANE-Smart-Chain/Butane-docs/docs/protocol/modules/evm.md

 The Keeper contains a store key that allows the DB to write to a concrete subtree of the multistore that is only accessible by the EVM module.
-Instead of using a trie and database for querying and persistence (the `StateDB` implementation), Evmos uses the Cosmos `KVStore` (key-value store) and Cosmos SDK `Keeper` to facilitate state transitions.
+Instead of using a trie and database for querying and persistence (the `StateDB` implementation), Butane uses the Butane `KVStore` (key-value store) and Butane SDK `Keeper` to facilitate state transitions.

 To support the interface functionality, it imports 4 module Keepers: